Tim3Game/altlife-site/helpPages/interaction.md

+# Interaction

 Interaction defines how you interact with the world.
-Interaction can be done in this very specific way.
+Interaction can be done in a very specific way.

+---

 1. Hold down your `TAB` key.
 2. Hover over a player, object, vehicle, npc, etc. with your mouse.